 What is Kanban?

 Kanban is a systematic method of work, derived from Lean and Agile.
 It ensures teams pull work items - Kanban cards - through a process, achieving continuous delivery.
 Kanban also prescribes that the amount of work in progress gets limited, to optimize flow.

-Successfully implementing Kanban is not complete without ensuring that all of its fundamental rules are adhered to:
+Successfully implementing Kanban is not complete without ensuring that all of its fundamental practices are adhered to:

 - Workflow visualization